agrath/zwack/README.md

 At this time Zwack runs succesfuly on Mac OSX (Please check Requirements below) and Raspberry PI.
 Should run on Windows but it hasn't been tested.
 If it works let me know.

-If running on a RPI, I've successfully used a model 4B in 2025.
+If running on a RPI, I've (@agrath) successfully used a model 4B in 2025.
 Check the nodeBLE docs regarding stopping the built in services, restarting hci0 and granting permission to node.
 Commands below copied with no context :)

 ```
 sudo apt-get install bluetooth bluez libbluetooth-dev libudev-dev